remix-run/react-router/packages/react-router/docs/guides/migrating.md

 **Note:** This migration guide is for both React Router v2 and v3, but for brevity, references to previous versions will only mention v3.

+**Caution for react-router-redux users:** Not all packages are compatible with React Router v4 or are feature complete.
+In particular, time travel in Redux DevTools is [not yet available](https://github.com/ReactTraining/react-router/pull/4717) in the latest react-router-redux (currently in alpha).

 * [The Router](#the-router)
 * [Routes](#routes)
   * [Nesting Routes](#nesting-routes)